myllynen/windows-ansible-roles/README.md

 could be used together.

-This collection provides roles to setup OpenSSH SSH Server (sshd) and WinRM (Basic+HTTPS) based remote access automatically on recent Windows Server versions.
+This collection provides roles to setup OpenSSH SSH Server (sshd) and WinRM (Basic-over-HTTPS) based remote access automatically on recent Windows Server versions.
 For full details on WinRM configuration, see [Windows Remote Management for Ansible](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html).

 For Ansible Windows Guides, see: